Divensky/witty-write/README.md

 Make sure the API key is available in your local .env file.

+## Features

+Type your text in the window on the left, and suggestions for improvement will appear in the window on the right:

+![image](https://github.com/Divensky/witty-write/assets/116442718/72501ed5-fe30-422d-80cb-edaa9cbd2759)

 ## More to come

-This app is currently under development.
-You are welcome to share any suggestions.
-Here is how it looks now:

-![image](https://github.com/Divensky/witty-write/assets/116442718/72501ed5-fe30-422d-80cb-edaa9cbd2759)
+Please feel free to share any feedback or suggestions.